eminga/cldraw/README.md

 ## Algorithm
 The algorithm (cldraw.js:computeProbabilities()) computes the probabilities of all possible pairings using the [law of total probability](https://en.wikipedia.org/wiki/Law_of_total_probability).
 To determine the possible opponents of drawn runners-up (calculation step described in the background section), an implicit "dead end check" is included: All opponents which meet the regulations are tried, the ones that lead to a dead end are ignored afterwards.

 To avoid redundant computations, [memoization](https://en.wikipedia.org/wiki/Memoization) is used.
 Intermediate results are stored and identified using Boolean matrices of size m x m (m := number of unmatched winners).
-Entry e[i,j] states whether teams i and j can be matched.
+Entry e[i][j] states whether teams i and j can be matched.

 Rows and columns of the probability table can be ordered arbitrarily without changing the probabilities.
-Hence, as a further optimization, each matrix is sorted by alternatingly sorting rows and columns until the order doesn't change anymore.
+Hence, as a further optimization, each matrix is sorted by alternatingly sorting rows and columns until the order doesn't change anymore. *(Note: There might be a better way to sort the matrices, as the number of cached elements depends on whether the sorting is started with rows or with columns.
+Hence, there exist matrices A and B which could be transformed to the same matrix C but aren't by this approach.
+Example CL Draw 2017/18: don't sort: 4002 elements, start with rows: 495 elements, start with columns: 554 elements.)*

 ## Performance
 The memoization technique described above works better the more similar the teams are (e.g. the algorithm is faster if there are 2 runners-up and 2 winners from country A and 2 runners-up and 2 winners from country B, compared to 1 runner-up and 3 winners from country A and 2 runners-up and 1 winner from country B).